pyrsia/pyrsia/docs/developers/pyrsia-architecture-and-use-cases.md

     - notify the caller of `add_artifact`

 - retrieving the latest `add_artifact` transaction
-  - this function takes the package type and PAD as input
+  - this function takes the package type and PSID as input
   - it uses those fields to search the transaction log database
   - it will search for the latest `add_artifact` or `remove_artifact` transaction
-  - if the latest transaction is `remove_artifact` an error is returned
+  - if the latest transaction is `remove_artifact` or no transaction is found, an error is returned
   - otherwise the latest `add_transaction` is returned

 - searching transactions (for inspection)
   - TODO: details

 - adding a transaction to add another authorized node
+  - TODO: details

+- adding a transaction to remove an authorized node
   - TODO: details

 - adding a transaction to remove an artifact